jilljenn/blog/README.md

     bundle install
     bundle exec rake generate

-Will create the whole blog in a `public` folder.
+Will create the whole blog in a `public` folder that you can then push via rsync.

 Here is the minimal list of plugins that you will need: